 For thousands of people, security, peace of mind and a delightful living environment are just some of the benefits of park home living.

 Moving to a residential park can mean swapping urban life for a peaceful place in the country and becoming part of a friendly, like-minded community.
 Many downsize to a park home, releasing capital in their bricks-and-mortar to fund their retirement.

-There's a big choice of park home styles and designs, and remember they are supplied fully carpeted and furnished - so that's another expense taken care of.
+There's a great choice of park home styles and designs, and they can be supplied fully carpeted and furnished - so that's another expense taken care of.

 How do park homes differ from conventional houses?

-Park homes are usually fully-furnished and luxurious modern interior provides good sized living areas and a separate kitchen with integrated appliances, built-in cupboards and wardrobes, two or three bedrooms and fitted bathrooms.
+Park homes are usually fully-furnished and their modern interiors provide good sized living areas and a separate kitchen, often supplied with integrated appliances, built-in cupboards and wardrobes, two or three bedrooms and a fitted bathroom.
 Central heating and double glazing are usually installed as standard, and so is carpeting throughout.

 So how is the home actually built?

 Park homes are constructed to a British Standard under carefully controlled workshop conditions before being transported to the park.
-Here they are sited on a base and connected to all mains services such as electricity, drainage and sometimes mains gas.
+Here they are sited and connected to mains services such as electricity, drainage and sometimes mains gas.

 What materials are used?

-There is great choice is to be found within the £60,000 - £90,000 price range.
+There is great choice to be found within the £50,000 - £100,000 price range.
 However, prices can rise to over £250,000 in the more highly priced areas such as the South of England.